ddoyle4/CS4032_PROJECT/README.md

 - `add-file-server <host> <port> <unique-identifier>` - adds a new file server to the system that will immediately be used for storing files.
 The unique identifier must match the identifier that was built with the file server instance.
 - `write-file <filename>` - name of the file to store in the system
 - `read-file <filename>` - name of the file to retrieve from the system
+- `trans-start` - initialises a new transaction.
+The transaction ID will be saved to a hidden file for use later.
+- `trans-write` - writes a file to the transaction, the file will not enter the main file system unti transaction has been completed.
+- `trans-commit` - commits the current transaction.
+- `trans-abort` - aborts the current transaction.

 ## File System Components